 WHO WE ARE

-Dear World Project is currently a collaboration between researchers at The Rutledge Lab at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research, and artist Alban Low.
+Dear World Project is currently a collaboration between researchers at the Wellcome Centre for Human Neuroimaging, and a range of artists.
 We are a growing team of artists and researchers, who combine our approaches of art and science to open up conversations around mental health.

 In the run up to our 2020 exhibition, we will be looking for further contributions from artists and collaborators, find out how to get involved.

 Alban Low is a London based artist involved in a variety of creative projects.
 He illustrates album artwork, publishes books, makes films, designs maps, and organises inclusive exhibitions.
 He is artist-in-residence at the School of Nursing, Faculty of Health, Social Care and Education at Kingston University and St George's University of London.
 Alban spends his evenings in the jazz clubs of London where he captures the exhilaration of live performances in his sketchbook.